 Head Coach U-17s

-Patrick Ouckama is in his second season with the New England Revolution Academy.
+Patrick Ouckama is in his third season with the New England Revolution Academy.
 He serves as the head coach of the Under-17 team.

 Prior to starting his time as a head coach and after the conclusion of the U.S. Soccer Development Academy's 2016-17 season, Ouckama coached a selection of players born in 2003 and later in the Montreal Impact's International U14 tournament, which the Revolution won, defeating Italy's Bologna FC, 1-0, in the final.